ramirezjag00/ecommerce-mern-stack/README.md

 - should have sign up as well or option to log in using different google account

-- FORM CAN SUBMIT AN ITEM EVEN W/O VALUES (validation in admin page)

 - admin page should only be accessible for user 'ADMIN'

 - history page of user to show items bought